 The legal specialists of De Unie assist you during various differences of opinion and conflicts in the workplace.
 To make it clearer what exactly you can do with us, we highlight a true situation every month.
 We describe the member's question, tell us what De Unie has done to resolve the situation and share the outcome.
-In this edition: repaying your study costs, while you leave employment shortly after the training.
+In this edition: your employer indicates that there is no more work for you, what happens then?

 This has De Unie done

 We had previously spoken to the member about his situation and explained the above principle.
 When he knocked on our door with a new employment contract, we asked how his old job had turned out.
 The member assumed that he could cancel now that he had found a new job.
 On our advice, he started talking to his employer about a settlement agreement: he would not have left at all if there had been enough work for him.

 The employer also believes that our member is entitled to dismissal by mutual consent, and therefore to a VSO.
 They make good agreements and part ways in a pleasant manner - without paying attention to the notice period - after which our member can start his new job.
 He was so happy with that that he sent the lawyer who helped him a very nice message afterwards: